 Published by WestBow Press

-This is a story of a young 17 years old boy named Spencer.
+This is a story of a young 17-year-old boy named Spencer.
 A high school student.
-Like many others of course relentlessly bullied at school, dealing with his fathers death, his mothers illness, and everyday life battle as a teen.
+Like many others of course relentlessly bullied at school, dealing with his father’s death, his mother’s illness, and everyday life battle as a teen.
 Part of the time he is trying to figure out who he really is and uncover a story of himself in a town that just won’t allow it to happen.
 His biggest fear is to become a shadow of his old man.
-Poor kid tries so hard and everything back fires.
+Poor kid tries so hard and everything backfires.
 This book will keep you up reading till the end.
-Overall a good read.
+Overall, a good read.
 I enjoyed it, also found the story interesting.

 Drawn from personal experiences, this fast-faced story about self-image, relationships, choices, and sources of hope aims to speak to those readers who seek authentic and relatable characters they can identify with in real-life situations.
 Spencer doesn’t have a choice.
 He can’t choose to be different than what he is—the son of the town’s worst enemy, the weakling who can’t stand up for himself, the loser without friends.
 He can’t change the way things are.
 Or maybe he can.
 Spencer believes he needs to fix his life, and that is what the steroids promise—a quick fix.